jagu-bc/jagu-bc/README.md

 - 👋 Hi, I’m Juan!
-Im a Software Engineer
+Im a Software Engineer and Team Leader
 - 🌱 I’m currently learning Kotlin, Kafka and event-driven architectures.
+- 🧑🏻‍💻 Im working on new payment service in nabu payments
 - 💪🏽 Strong skills in Nodejs
 - 📫 How to reach me
   - Email: jagu@blockchain.com